How to Become an Orthotist and Prosthetist

 Master’s programs usually take 2 years to complete.
 Prospective students seeking a master’s degree can have a bachelor’s degree in any discipline if they have fulfilled prerequisite courses in science and math.
 Requirements vary by program.

 In 2016, there were about a dozen orthotics and prosthetics programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Following graduation from a master’s degree program, candidates must complete a residency that has been accredited by the National Commission on Orthotic and Prosthetic Education (NCOPE).
 Candidates typically complete a 1-year residency program in either orthotics or prosthetics.
 Individuals who want to become certified in both orthotics and prosthetics need to complete 1 year of residency training for each specialty or an 18-month residency in both orthotics and prosthetics.

 Licenses, Certifications, and Registrations

 Some states require orthotists and prosthetists to be licensed.
 States that license orthotists and prosthetists often require certification in order for them to practice, although requirements vary by state.
 Many orthotists and prosthetists become certified regardless of state requirements, because certification demonstrates competence.

-The American Board for Certification in Orthotics, Prosthetics & Pedorthics (ABC) and the Board of Certification/Accreditation (BOC) offer certifications for orthotists and prosthetists.
+The American Board for Certification in Orthotics, Prosthetics & Pedorthics (ABC) offers certification for orthotists and prosthetists.
 To earn certification, a candidate must complete a CAAHEP-accredited master’s program, an NCOPE-accredited residency program, and pass a series of three exams.

 Communication skills.
 Orthotists and prosthetists must be able to communicate effectively with the technicians who often fabricate the medical devices.
 They must also be able to explain to patients how to use and care for the devices.